perfectenshclag/Summarizzler/README.md

 - Enter the URL of any content.
 - Choose **Query Extracted Text**.
 - Ask a question, and let Summarizzler fetch the relevant info for you!

+### Summarize or query YouTube videos:

+- Enter the URL of a YouTube video.
+- Choose **Summarize Content** or **Query Extracted Text**.
+- Summarize the entire video transcript or ask questions based on it!

 ## Contributing